API Reference

 |---|---|---|---|

-POST | /v1/sessions | Publishable or Secret | Create a checkout session (Hosted Checkout) — the only endpoint publishable keys can call |
+POST | /v1/sessions | Publishable or Secret | Create a checkout session (Hosted Checkout) — the only merchant-facing endpoint a publishable key can write through.
+Eleven /v1/public/* routes require one; the three below are the commonly-used ones, see API Key Types for all of them |

 POST | /v1/sessions?dry_run=true | Publishable or Secret | Validate params without creating a session |